microsoft/kiota-dotnet/README.md

 ## Release notes

-The Kiota Libraries releases notes are available from [Roadmap](CHANGELOG.md)
+The Kiota Libraries releases notes are available from the [CHANGELOG](CHANGELOG.md)

 ## Debugging